Skip to main content

 A bit more complex SELECT AI query using narrate keyword

-If you want simply to execute the query, then keyword is runsql:
+If you simply want to execute the query, then the keyword is runsql:

 select ai runsql what is the revenue by customer segments in the last year